 - You should also understand supply and demand of a neighbourhood.
 For instance, if you purchase a property in a well known area where supply is limited and demand is high, you can expect to pay a premium for that property as many other buyers will be wanting to purchase the home.
 Conversely, when you want to sell the property, you would expect to have a ready market and not have too much trouble selling the property on.

 - They say location is everything when purchasing a home.
-What they mean by this is you can make a greater capital gain by purchasing the worse house in the best street in the premium neighbourhood than you can by purchasing the best house in the best street in a less than desirable suburb.
+What they mean by this is you can make a greater capital gain by purchasing the worst house in the best street in the premium neighbourhood than you can by purchasing the best house in the best street in a less than desirable suburb.
 Always aim to buy your personal home in the best suburb you can afford.

 - You should also think about what is driving the demand in any given area.
 Properties situated in suburbs that are close to the centre of any city and close to good schools have historically been more expensive than those homes in suburbs further away from a city's core.
 This occurs because people value their time and educational facilities.
 Accordingly, they will pay more to reside in a suburb where travelling distances are short to their work (city centre) and their children's schools.

 - Like most investments, timing is an important factor to take into account when purchasing or selling your asset.
 You want to aim to purchase at a time when the property market is depressed and prices are low.
-Conversely, if you are going to sell the property, you want to sell it when prices are high as this is when you will make the most money.
+Conversely, if you are going to sell the property, you want to sell it when prices are high, as this is when you will make the most money.

-- Of all the categories of investment you could make, property is one of the least liquid as it can take more time to sell the asset than say cashing in your term deposit.
+- Of all the categories of investment you could make, property is one of the least liquid as it can take more time to sell the asset than, say, cashing in your term deposit.

 - Unlike other forms of investment, many people leverage to purchase property.
 This means they use their own money and other people's money to complete the purchase.
-For example, a person may have in cash 20% of the purchase price but they may borrow from a Bank the additional 80% of the funds required to buy the property.
-The return the property produces however is not simply on the individual's 20% deposit.
+For example, a person may have in cash 20% of the purchase price but they may borrow from a bank the additional 80% of the funds required to buy the property.
+The return the property produces, however, is not simply on the individual's 20% deposit.
 Rather it is on the whole 100% of the money used to purchase the property.

 - Being able to leverage can be a benefit this class of asset bestows over other assets.
 This is because it's often easier to leverage to purchase property than it is to purchase shares.
-This is because Banks tend to be more reluctant to lend to an individual who wants to use the funds to purchase shares and more willing to lend to facilitate the purchase of bricks and mortar.
+This is because banks tend to be more reluctant to lend to an individual who wants to use the funds to purchase shares and more willing to lend to facilitate the purchase of bricks and mortar.

 - To ensure you make the right property purchase, I recommend getting a good real estate agent who truly understands the market you are thinking of buying in.
 You will also need a lawyer who is competent in conveyancing.